al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 Particularly in big organizations, that have many moving parts (variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of random lucky / unlucky events (and often external) at the right / wrong time.
 Typically the process of change(improvement) is a sequence of trial and errors until a change works out.
 So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of potential choices and in focusing efforts in the right direction.

+> "What is the truth?" is an excelent rule of thumb to guide the data analysis practice.